 news, exhibitions, and events

-Second Saturday Open Studios this winter at the Alameda Artworks in San Jose
+Holiday Open Studio at the Alameda Artworks in San Jose: SAturday, December 14, 11am-5pm

 You’re invited to a behind-the-scenes look inside working artists’ studios.
-Look, learn, and shop for original artworks, prints, and cards.
+Look, learn, and shop for original artworks, prints, and cards; additionally, I’ll have more of my one-of-a-kind elegant minimalist air plant holders (pictured).

 September 13 - January 29, 2025